 - Alberta has about 6,500 square miles (16,800 square km) of fresh water.

 - Alberta has many lakes and rivers, but because of the ecological damage caused by these projects has brought about a lot of controversies.

-- Those who live in the Alberta province know that the landscape is often rocky and dry.
-The deeply-incised valleys and barren landscapes are known as badlands.
+- Those living in the Alberta province know the landscape is often rocky and dry.
+The deeply incised valleys and barren landscapes are known as badlands.

 - Winters are cold, sunny, and dry.
 In the south, however, the Chinook winds can raise temperatures quite quickly by 40 degrees Fahrenheit or 22 degrees Celsius.

 - Many mountain roads close during the winter because of heavy snowfall.
 Major passes, however, are maintained and usually stay open.

 - The dry, infertile, gray-dotted soils known as luvisols can be found in the vast forests of the Rocky Mountains.